Linglong Tire

-Shandong Linglong Tire Co., Ltd. (often shorted to Linglong Tire) is a Chinese tire manufacturing enterprise, which has been among the global top 10 tire enterprises and top five in mainland China for many years.
+Shandong Linglong Tire Co., Ltd. (often shortened to Linglong Tire) is a Chinese tire manufacturing enterprise, which has been among the global top 10 tire enterprises and top five in mainland China for many years.
+In 2024, Linglong ranked 110th in China's 500 Most Valuable Brands by World Brand Lab.

 History

 The firm's predecessor, Zhaoyuan Tire Manufacturing & Repairing Plant, was established in 1975.
-However, by the mid-1980s, when the Chinese economy entered the reform and opening period, the firm found itself in a poor financial situation, with dated equipment and inefficient production techniques.
+However, by the mid-1980s, when the Chinese economy entered the reform and opening up period, the firm found itself in a poor financial situation, with dated equipment and inefficient production techniques.
 In 1987, the firm was reorganized as Shandong Linglong Tire Co., Ltd. under the leadership of Wang Xicheng.
 Following its reorganization, Linglong Tire began producing tires for passenger cars, and began producing bias tires.
 During the 1990s, the firm saw a period of rapid growth, with its annual production value increasing from about 100 million renminbi (RMB) to 1.1 billion from 1991 to 2002.
 This growth continued throughout the 2000s, with its annual production value reaching 10.6 billion RMB by 2008.
 Linglong Tire had expanded into Thailand in November 2012 under the name Linglong International Thailand.
 By 2013, the firm's annual production value had reached 20 billion RMB.
 Linglong Americas, the American arm of the firm, was established in Ohio in 2009.
 The firm was listed on the Shanghai Stock Exchange in July 2016.